xebialabs-community/xld-skytap-plugin/README.md

 ## Deploying the Skytap Provisioning Package

 1. Click the ellipsis next to the Skytap Provisioning Package you created and choose Deploy.
-2. Deploy to the XL Deploy Environment you created that includes the Skytap Server as a member container.
+2. Deploy to the XL Deploy Environment you created that includes the Skytap Server as a member container (XL Deploy Provisioning Package Environment).
 3. Click 'Continue'
 4. Click 'Deploy'
 5. Click 'Finish'